 It’s crucial to go through these topics before you’ve walked down the aisle.
 Again, as you work through these issues, listen to your gut.
 If things come up about your partner’s expectations that surprise you or make you uncomfortable, don’t be afraid to discuss them.
 Better to clear up misconceptions about family life and retirement security sooner rather than later!

 After you’ve finished your premarital counseling, work together to identify what meant the most to you from your sessions.
 You might even take the time to create a family motto or mission statement based on what you learned.
 Essentially, take what you’ve learned and make a game plan.
 The time with a qualified premarital counselor is a gift for both of you.

 Our therapists and counselors have worked with many couples over the years as they prepare for marriage.
 If you’re ready to take this step, please reach out to learn more.
 We may have an office potentially near you and if we don’t you could participate in online premarital counseling.
-Our office locations include Phoenix, Anthem, Biltmore, Paradise Valley, and Scottsdale.
+Our office locations include Phoenix, Anthem, Scottsdale and online in all of Arizona.
 Feel free to contact us at 623-680-3486, text 623-688-5115, or email email@example.com and ask to speak with one of our counselors about Premarital Counseling.
 To start your counseling journey, please follow these steps: